 Lastly, I found that GNOME offers very few localized touch keyboards.
 I created one for Norwegian and some other Scandinavian languages and pushed it all upstream.
 You can find a copy of the Norwegian touch layout here.

 Very high resolution

-I really like the Lenovo Yoga 3 Pro and I really like it as a Linux laptop.
-There is “some assembly required”, but that is the case for most all Linux laptops.
+I like the Lenovo Yoga 3 Pro and I like it as a Linux laptop.
+There’s “some assembly required”, but that’s the case for most all Linux laptops.
 At least when you get the very latest models.
 The issues I’ve encountered sound like things that will work themselves out in time.
 A year from now, many of the issues I’ve encountered will probably fit in the “just works” category.